oomph-lib/oomph-lib/README.md

 # Use ./oomph_build.py --help
 # to find out what's available.
 # To do a default build (No MPI,
-# all third-party libraries,
+# build all third-party libraries,
-# build in Release mode, local
+# build in Release mode, do a
-# installation) do
+# local installation) do
 python3 ./oomph_build.py
 </pre>
 </td>